Call 01935 873951

 Who is suitable for Foam Sclerotherapy?

+The National Institute for Health and Care Excellence (NICE) has reviewed all the modern treatments for people with varicose veins and its experts have produced guidance on the subject : NICE Clinical Guideline CG168.
+Ultrasound-Guided Foam Sclerotherapy is recommended when endothermal treatments such as Endovenous Laser or Radiofrequency are not possible.
 Most people with small or moderate size varicose veins can be treated in this way and feeder veins associated with thread veins and spider veins can also be treated by foam sclerotherapy.
+Many people with recurrent varicose veins, that is veins that have come back after old-fashioned stripping operations are best treated by Ultrasound-Guided Foam Sclerotherapy.
 People with very extensive large varicose veins are usually best treated by a combination of foam sclerotherapy and phlebectomy to obtain rapid results with the best cosmetic appearance.